open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 `components()` function within the `components.go` file.

-The `tailtracer` receiver factory instance has to be added to the `factories` map so the Collector can load it properly as part of it's initialization process.
+The `tailtracer` receiver factory instance has to be added to the `factories` map so the Collector can load it properly as part of its initialization process.

 Here is what the `components.go` file looks like after making the changes to